withaspirit/Sample-CRUD-Backend/README.md

 ## Tests

 Rigorous unit testing was used throughout development to verify application functions.
-Below is a descriptions of the test files
+Below are descriptions of the test files.

  * `DatabaseTest` ensures the Database's CRUD methods work properly
  * `DatabasePresenterTest` ensures the DatabasePresenter's CRUD methods work properly with the Database